TL;DR

 Monitoring Success: The Metrics That Matter

-To know if your new automated handoff is working, you have to look beyond just the number of leads.
-You need to track the transition's efficiency.
+To know if your automated MQL to SQL handoff is working, you must look beyond just the volume of leads.
+You need to track the efficiency of the transition.
 Key Performance Indicators (KPIs) for the Messy Middle include:

-SDR Acceptance Rate: What percentage of MQLs are being accepted by the sales team?
-If they are rejecting 50% of your leads, there is a fundamental disconnect in your definitions.
+- SDR Acceptance Rate: This is the percentage of MQLs that are accepted by the sales team.
+If the rejection rate is high, there is a fundamental disconnect in lead definitions.

 By tracking these metrics, RevOps leaders can turn the Messy Middle into a transparent, measurable funnel.
 You can see exactly where a lead gets stuck and apply a technical fix rather than just pointing fingers.